Neville Wran: Personal life

 Wran's first marriage was in 1946 at the age of 20, to Marcia Oliver, a showgirl at the New Tivoli Theatre.
 Oliver had a young son, whom Wran adopted, and they had one other child together, actress Kim Wran.
 In 1976, a month after his divorce was finalised and three months after becoming Premier of New South Wales, Wran married Jill Hickson, and they had two children together.
 Wran and Hickson separated several times, first briefly in 2006, then in August 2011 after Hickson said she had been "frozen out" of her husband's personal affairs by his daughter Kim and his friend and business partner Albert Wong.
 They had reconciled by December 2011.

 A severe throat infection in 1980 required injections of teflon to strengthen his damaged vocal cords, resulting in his characteristic croaky voice.

 Death

 In his later years, Wran had dementia and from July 2012 had been under special care at the Lulworth House aged care facility in Elizabeth Bay.
-He died there on 20 April 2014 at the age of 87.
+He died there on Easter Sunday, 20 April 2014 at the age of 87.
 He was survived by his wife Jill and four children.

 A state funeral was held at the Sydney Town Hall on 1 May 2014.